cloudnative-pg/cloudnative-pg/docs/src/security.md

 ## Source code static analysis

-Source code of Cloud Native PostgreSQL is *systematically scanned* for static analysis purposes, including **security problems**, using a popular open source for Go called [GolangCI-Lint](https://github.com/golangci/golangci-lint) directly in the CI/CD pipeline.
+Source code of Cloud Native PostgreSQL is *systematically scanned* for static analysis purposes, including **security problems**, using a popular open-source for Go called [GolangCI-Lint](https://github.com/golangci/golangci-lint) directly in the CI/CD pipeline.
-GolangCI-Lint has the ability to run several *linters* on the same source code.
+GolangCI-Lint can run several *linters* on the same source code.

-One of these is [Golang Security Checker](https://github.com/securego/gosec), or simply `gosec`, a linter that scans the abstract syntactic tree of the source against a set of rules aimed at the discovery of well known vulnerabilities, threats and weaknesses hidden in the code such as hard-coded credentials, integer overflows and SQL injections - to name a few.
+One of these is [Golang Security Checker](https://github.com/securego/gosec), or simply `gosec`, a linter that scans the abstract syntactic tree of the source against a set of rules aimed at the discovery of well-known vulnerabilities, threats, and weaknesses hidden in the code such as hard-coded credentials, integer overflows and SQL injections - to name a few.

 !!!
 Important